symfony-cmf/cmf-sandbox/README.md

     [Symfony\Component\Filesystem\Exception\IOException]
     Unable to create symlink due to error code 1314: 'A required privilege is not held by the client'.
 Do you have the required Administrator-rights?

-Then, create the database and tables and set up the default workspace using
+Then, create the database and tables and set up the default workspace using:

     app/console doctrine:database:create
     app/console doctrine:phpcr:init:dbal